Oxore/ds4-keyboard/Readme.md

 Now you can issue keyboard keypresses by pressing some combinations of the gamepad buttons as shown in the following chart:

 ![Key mapping](layout.svg)

+The key press is registered when you let go at least one of the buttons in the combination (chord) you pressed.
+So you first press the desired chord and then release all the buttons to commit a keypress that corresponds to the chord.

 ## Meta